Alternative Education

 Group Alternative Education

-12 week employability and life skills programmes for groups of 8 - 16 young people.
+12-week employability and life skills programmes for groups of 8 - 16 young people.

 • Develop Life skills including: Teamwork; Communication; Time Management; Leadership